 EDD’s Importance in Banking and Finance

-EDD is a vital component of the KYC compliance procedure in banking.
+Enhanced Due Diligence is a vital component of the KYC compliance procedure in banking.
 It comprises gathering information to verify clients’ identities and assess the degree of money laundering risk that each customer poses.
 As a result, the client requested substantially more details during the EDD process than during the CDD process, because this information might be used to reduce the related risks.

 In general, the FATF advises a risk-based approach to EDD in banking, where “the quantity and kind of information gathered, as well as the level to which this information is validated, must be raised if the risk connected with the business connection is higher.”

 The FATF recommends the following practical steps for EDD in banking: